-So you’re on the search for some ethical vegan lip balm that got you landed here.
+So you’re searching for some ethical vegan lip balm that landed you here.
 Good news – I’ve got you covered.

 Recently, I ordered this Vegan Lip Balm by Eco Lips three-pack on Amazon.
-It comes in three flavors and I’ve tested them all out for a week straight.
+It comes in three flavors, and I’ve tested them all for a week.

 What Are the Flavors?

 The three flavors included in the three-pack are lemon-lime, superfruit, and sweet mint.

 Each flavor tastes good … not that eating lip balm is the goal or anything.